mist-cloud-eu/mist-cloud-eu.github.io/README.md

 Security configuration (rare):

-4. We configured the api in the `event-catalogue/api.json`.
+4. We configured the API in the `event-catalogue/api.json`.
 2. [Only cloud] We gave ourselves permissions to deploy code, with `mist role Developer --user [email]`
 3. [Only cloud] We deployed the event-catalogue, with `mist deploy`
 4. [Only cloud] We created an API key, with `mist key [duration]`